petiay/measure_extinction/docs/calc_extinction.rst

-Measuring the extinction is done by reading in observed data for both stars in to :class:`~measure_extinction.stardata.StarData` objects and then using an :class:`~measure_extinction.extdata.ExtData` object and its calc_elv member function.
-The calc_elv function ratios the reddened to comparison star relative to V band and coverts the results to magnitudes resulting in :math:`E(\lambda - V)`.
+Measuring the extinction is done by reading in observed data for both stars in to :class:`~measure_extinction.stardata.StarData` objects and then using an :class:`~measure_extinction.extdata.ExtData` object and its calc_elx member function.
+The calc_elx function ratios the reddened to comparison star relative to V band and coverts the results to magnitudes resulting in :math:`E(\lambda - V)`.
 The plot can then be shown using the memebr function plot_ext.